AdobeDocs/learning-manager.en/help/migrated/upcoming-changes-in-adobe-learning-manager.md

 * **Safety and compliance observations**: In healthcare, manufacturing, or field service, critical safety steps can be given higher max scores, ensuring that missing a safety‑critical action has a larger impact on the total score than missing a minor procedural step.

 * **Coaching and calibration**: With max and achieved scores per question in the report, managers can see exactly where learners underperform and calibrate instructors on how to score consistently.

-## Multi‑language support for checklist questions

-### Overview

-The enhancement introduces multi-language support for checklist questions, allowing reviewers to evaluate and score checklists in their preferred language.
-This feature is particularly useful in multilingual regions and global deployments, as it allows authors to create localized checklist questions for each supported content language while maintaining a single checklist module and a consistent evaluation process.

-In Adobe Learning Manager today:

-* All learner‑facing modules (SCORM, PDFs, HTML, etc.) can be provided in multiple content languages, allowing learners to choose the language they prefer.

-* In a checklist module, reviewers (instructors/managers) evaluate learners based on the questions defined within that checklist.

-### What's new

-**Authoring**

-* Authors can now add checklist questions in all languages selected at the course level.

-* For each checklist:

-   * The author is expected to provide equivalent question text in every content language in which the course exists.

-   * Authors are responsible for ensuring that the meaning of each question is consistent across languages.

-**Review experience**

-* Reviewers will see checklist questions and evaluation UI in their selected content language.

-* When a question is evaluated in one language:

-   * The evaluation (score, Yes/No, status) is logically the same across all languages.
-It's a single checklist with multiple language views, not separate checklists per language.

-**Reporting**

-The Checklist report will display question text in the user's content language:

-* An administrator or reviewer running the report in each language sees the localized question names for that language.

-* The underlying responses and scores remain the same; only question labels are translated.

-### Key benefits

-* **Better reviewer experience**: Reviewers can work entirely in their own language, reading questions and recording evaluations without language barriers.

-* **Regulatory and policy alignment**: In regions with language equality requirements (for example, Dutch/French in Belgium), checklists can now meet the same standards as other learning materials, reducing compliance risk.

-* **Consistent evaluation logic**: While the text is localized, evaluation and scoring are shared across all languages, ensuring that results are comparable and centrally managed.

-### Use cases

-* Multi‑country franchises that operate in multiple languages can deploy a single course and checklist while still providing localized reviewer experiences in each territory.

-* Any global enterprise with local instructors (for example, EMEA, LATAM, APAC) can have reviewers work in their local language while sharing the same global checklist design and reporting.

 ## Checklist with commenting capability for reviewer